 Prediabetes is sometimes referred to as “impaired fasting glucose” (IFG) or “impaired glucose tolerance” (IGT).

 The various forms of diabetes cause the body to become insulin-resistant or insulin-impaired, either by not producing insulin or failing to use it effectively.
-As a result, glucose never makes it to the cells that need it, leaving it trapped and not utilized in the blood.
+As a result, glucose never makes it to the cells that need it - starving the cells.
+This leaves insulin trapped and not utilized in the blood.
 As the body becomes insulin-resistant, patients experience elevated blood sugar and an increased risk of heart disease, stroke, blindness, and kidney failure.

 A diagnosis of Type 2 Diabetes correlates with an average loss of ten years of the patient’s lifespan.

-Less well-known, however, is the matter of some 84 million American adults who are prediabetic.
+Less well-known, however, is the matter of almost 40% of American adults who are prediabetic.
 According to the CDC, 90% of people living with this condition don’t even know they have it, or that it represents an urgent window of opportunity to avert Type 2 Diabetes.

 Patients with prediabetes exhibit early symptoms of insufficient insulin use within the body.
 As a result, blood glucose levels begin to rise.